fmcnallyi3/it_anisotropy/solar_dipole/README.md

 ## Spring 2025 Reflection and Outline for Future Steps
 ### Reflection:
 - This semester was more manuscript focused, so I didn't branch too much out on learning new JuptyerHub/GitHub techniques.
 I did not create the automated map-to-GIF code, but it was interesteing to implement it and learn how it worked!
 - While researching for and writing the literature review, I genuinely enjoyed reading the DOM paper.
-For anyone that is doing more heavy lifting with analysis, that paper can provide some interesting insight.
-            - That paper could even provide inspiration for a new project/focus for an incoming research student
+For anyone that is doing more heavy lifting with analysis, that paper can provide some interesting insight (plus, that paper could even provide inspiration for a new project/focus for an incoming research student!)
 - Again, peer meetings are only effective if at least one other person, although we obviously want everyone to go, is there to hold others accountable.
 For 75% of the peer meetings, it was just Aiden and I
 ### Future Steps
 - Although I am sure Dr. McNally will guide and alter this project for the next student, I think a potential good (small) next step is to maybe produce all the maps (solar relint, sid relint, solar significance, sid significance, etc) with the gridded, half sky projection